chandra-prakash-94/C_programs/README.md

 7. leap year or not
 8. sum of digits of a given number
 9. print elements of array in reverse order
+10. Program to Store Information of Students Using Structure